 Organizational Structure

-CETL will report to the Associate Vice President for Academic Affairs, Academic Personnel and will be under the direction of a Director who will be a faculty member awarded an alternative work assignment equal to 6 WTU's per semester and will be awarded three weeks of summer work assignments.
-The Center will have a Graduate Assistant assigned 20 hours per week and student work study assistants equal to 0 hours per week.
-Other faculty may be assigned to work with the Director, with release time on an as needed basis.
-These individuals will assist in grant preparation or will assist in designing special programs.
+CSALT reports to the Associate Provost and is under the direction of a Director, who is a faculty member awarded an alternative work assignment equal to 6 WTU's per semester and is awarded three weeks of summer work assignments.
+Contingent upon budget funding the Center has a Graduate Assistant and/or undergraduate student assistants.
+Other faculty may be assigned to work with the Director, with release time or faculty development funding on an as needed basis.
+These individuals assist in designing and implementing special programs.

 Director